The King’s School

 Music has been at the centre of our School ever since we began to provide choristers for the Cathedral over 500 years ago.
 Today, the Chapel Choir leads major services, such as the Remembrance Service and Carol Service, in the Cathedral throughout the school year.
 There are also many other highly accomplished choirs and singing groups, as well as a full orchestra and chamber orchestra, swing and rock band, which perform regularly at concerts and community events.
 So whether a pupil is just starting on their musical journey or refining exceptional talent, our aim is to help each student fulfil their potential and ensure their musical experience at King’s will continue to enrich their lives.

 Performing Arts at King’s is inclusive, diverse and unashamedly ambitious.
-Our Performing Arts space in the newly refurbished Ivor Gurney Hall, gives our pupils the space, with the necessary excellent acoustics, in which to develop their talents.
+Our Performing Arts spaces include the refurbished Ivor Gurney Hall, outdoor amphitheatre in Dulverton gardens and a state-of-the art Black Box Theatre gives our pupils the space and facilities in which to develop their talents.
 Our drama programme immerses pupils in a wealth of dramatic experience from the classics to the best of contemporary theatre and the opportunities to become involved in performance and production are exceptional – either on stage or behind the scenes.
 Taught by our drama specialists in small groups, drama brings big benefits to personal development; giving pupils confidence, team building skills and, for some, the opportunity to “find their voice”and to learn to express themselves.
 Some of our pupils have gone on the build successful careers in the professional theatre.

 Sport is genuinely for all at King’s and we are proud of the pupils’ achievements – whether it is representing their Country, County, School or House.
 Over 75% of our pupils regularly participate in school teams.
-At Archdeacon Meadow our traditional cricket pavilion overlooks the cricket and rugby pitches and a state-of-the-art Sports Centre hosts badminton, netball, tennis and squash courts.
+At Archdeacon Meadow our traditional cricket pavilion overlooks the cricket and rugby pitches, the Sports Centre hosts badminton, netball, tennis and squash courts and hockey matches take place on the new all-weather pitch.
 Expert PE staff and coaches, who are specialists in their fields, teach all our students and their aim is to instil a positive and lifelong interest in health and physical activity.
 Sport, whether at a competitive or social level, plays an important part in achieving this.
 For high-achievers in sport, we offer pupils our Gifted and Talented programme.
 This provides professional coaching and a range of opportunities for individuals to develop their prowess.
 We also arrange major sports tours overseas.
 In recent years, these have included trips to Malaysia and Singapore, Barbados, Portugal and South Africa, all of which gave our students a superb sporting and cultural experience.

 Beyond the curriculum we offer an extensive array of academic enrichment activities.
 Pupils have the opportunity to explore such topics as architecture, law and palaeography, forensic archaeology, the science of pandemics and chaos theory or similarly mind-stretching topics.
 Students are invited to after-school lectures given by staff or visiting speakers where medical ethics, epistemology or censorship are typical subjects.
 Workshops have included a Women in Engineering Day and a Maths Olympiad Challenge.
 The range of clubs includes: Mandarin, Introduction to Arabic, Tap Dancing, Cookery, Meditation, Java Programming, Knitting and Ultimate Frisbee.
 From Friday Philosophers to Quidditch, students are certain to discover something to capture their interest and stimulate their imagination.